-Modifications to the K-12 education credit are intended to make it easier to use and to reduce non-compliant returns.
+Modifications to the K-12 education credit are intended to make it easier to use and reduce non-compliant returns.
 The Governor is also recommending that the credit be changed to a \$.75 cent per dollar credit, since no refundable credits are dollar-for-dollar.
+The Governor is also recommending eliminating the current dependent care credit and filling the "void" with equal expenditure increases in the child care programs offered through CFL.
+That spending initiative will be carried in a separate bill.